nfcg/gammu-smsd-php-gateway/README.md

 - Edit the variables for database connection.

-- Edit the variables for script authentication.
+- Edit the variables for authentication.

 ## Features:
-#### - Out Box
+#### - Sent Box

 Displays list of sent SMS.
 From the database "sentitems" table.

 #### - In Box

-Displays list of received SMS.
+Displays list of sent SMS.
 From the database "inbox" table.

 #### - Conversations

 Query join of the database "inbox" and "senditens" tables to display list of available conversations

+#### - Out Box

+Displays list of OutBox (Queued For Delivery) SMS.
+From the database "outbox" table.

 #### - Send SMS